AlexxIT/go2rtc/README.md

 - **Dahua Doorbell** users may want to change [audio codec](https://github.com/AlexxIT/go2rtc/issues/49#issuecomment-2127107379) for proper two-way audio.
 Make sure not to request backchannel multiple times by adding `#backchannel=0` to other stream sources of the same doorbell.
 The `unicast=true&proto=Onvif` is preferred for two-way audio as this makes the doorbell accept multiple codecs for the incoming audio
 - **Reolink** users may want NOT to use RTSP protocol at all, some camera models have a very awful, unusable stream implementation
 - **Ubiquiti UniFi** users may want to disable HTTPS verification.
 Use `rtspx://` prefix instead of `rtsps://`.
 And don't use `?enableSrtp` [suffix](https://github.com/AlexxIT/go2rtc/issues/81)
-- **TP-Link Tapo** users may skip login and password, because go2rtc support login [without them](https://drmnsamoliu.github.io/video.html)
+- **TP-Link Tapo** users may skip login and password, because go2rtc supports login [without them](https://drmnsamoliu.github.io/video.html)
 - If your camera has two RTSP links, you can add both as sources.
 This is useful when streams have different codecs, for example AAC audio with main stream and PCMU/PCMA audio with second stream
 - If the stream from your camera is glitchy, try using [ffmpeg source](#source-ffmpeg).
 It will not add CPU load if you don't use transcoding
 - If the stream from your camera is very glitchy, try to use transcoding with [ffmpeg source](#source-ffmpeg)